HabibNaeimi/Swarm-Mobile-Robots-Formation/README.md

 [1] *[H. Rezaee, and F. Abdollahi, “A Decentralized Cooperative Control Scheme with Obstacle Avoidance for a Team of Mobile Robots,” IEEE Transactions on Industrial Electronics, vol. 61, pp. 347-354, January 2014.](https://ieeexplore.ieee.org/document/6451251)*

 [2] *[V. Bajaj, and S. Rao, “Autonomous Shape Formation and Morphing in a Dynamic Environment by a Swarm of Robots,” Proceedings of The 19th International Conference On Autonomous Agents and Multiagent Systems, pp. 1765-1767, May 2020.](http://ifaamas.org/Proceedings/aamas2020/pdfs/p1765.pdf)*
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Roadmap

+The next phase of this project is simulation and implementation of the obstacle avoidance section using the rotational potential field.
+This section will be added to this repository as soon as complementation.

+Meanwhile, see the [open issues](https://github.com/HabibNaeimi/Swarm-Mobile-Robots-Formation/issues) for a full list of proposed features (and known issues).

+<p align="right">(<a href="#top">back to top</a>)</p>